 - Consume unpasteurized milk and dairy products.

-- Eat raw seafood or large fish.
+- Eat raw seafood.

 - Eat food from street vendors whose stalls seem dirty or that don’t practice proper food handling and good hand hygiene.
 If you are going to eat street food, make sure it’s well cooked and hot.

 - Feed, pet, or approach animals, especially monkeys, feral dogs, or cats.

 SEEK MEDICAL ATTENTION IMMEDIATELY IF YOU EXPERIENCE THE FOLLOWING:

 - High fever (greater than 38.9°C / 102°F) lasting more than 2-3 days accompanied by shaking chills, headaches, stiff neck, abdominal pain, muscle and joint pain, skin rash, yellow skin or eyes, or bloody diarrhea.